 Translation Convention: All of our real-world languages do not exist in Middle-earth, and so the common Translation Convention applies.
 When not convention-translated, names and speech make use of either Tolkien's constructed languages, or of a real-world language used as stand-in for a fictional one.
 The latter ones are not chosen randomly, but to represent the relation between the respective 'proper' languages, or a certain image.
 Languages regularly replaced by stand-in languages in the text are: "Westron" aka the "Common Speech" is always rendered as English (as it is the Third-Age-novel's POV-character's language), the Rohirric language by Anglo-Saxon aka Old English (to appear vaguely familiar to the hobbits' Westron-English), and the language used by the Dwarves and the Men of Dale by Old Norse.
 Information on the 'translation' and what these languages 'really' look like, can be found in various appendices and additional texts.

 If you read the appendices you also find out that the "original language" version actually has features which influence the plot, but which are not rendered in the English "translation".
-One of such is the contributing factor to the rumor in Minas Tirith that Pippin was a Prince of high status and power: hobbits no longer have/use a formal address, so Pippin's informal address to Denethor made the listeners think he would have to be of high status indeed.
+One of such is the contributing factor to the rumor in Minas Tirith that Pippin was a Prince of high status and power: hobbits no longer have/use a formal address, so Pippin's informal address to Denethor made the listeners think he would have to be of high status indeednote Pippin was the only son of Shire's military leader, but common Gondorians didn't know that.
 It's better implied in some of the foreign translations, in languages that do still have formal and informal variations of "you" (the hobbits simply don't use the formal ones).